adkelley/javascript-to-purescript/tut22/README.md

 in [Tutorial 10](https://github.com/adkelley/javascript-to-purescript/tree/master/tut10).
 Like `map`, the two operations within the `Traversable` class allow us to transform the elements within the Functor.
 Moreover, like `Foldable`, we accumulate the results and effects of this transformation function along the way into an `Applicative Functor`.

 For a simple example, imagine you have an array of string elements that you wish to parse, but one or more of these elements may be invalid.
-The function signature is `parseStrings :: Array String -> Array (Maybe String)`, where the `Maybe` type constructor represents the possibility of a valid or invalid string.
+The function signature is, `parseStrings :: Array String -> Array (Maybe String)`, where the `Maybe` type constructor represents the possibility of a valid or invalid string.
 If this is what we want, then the `map` operation suffices - `map (\x -> Maybe x) (Array String) = Array (Maybe String)`  However, what if we want  `parseStrings`  to signal a failure whenever it encounters an invalid string within the array?
 In this case, our type signature becomes `parseStrings :: Array String -> Maybe (Array String)`.
 Unfortunately `map` is not up to this task; therefore, we rely on one of the member functions from the `Traversable` class to help complete this job.

 ### Member functions